 Divide the Dough.
 Divide the dough into golf ball-sized portions.
 Cover with a damp cloth to prevent drying.

 Stuff the Pupusa Dough.
-Flatten each dough ball to form a 1/4 inch thick patty.
+Flatten each dough ball with lightly oiled or damp hands to form a 1/4 inch thick patty.
 Place 1-2 tablespoons of shredded cheese (or beans, meat, or combo) in the center of the masa patty.

-Fold the edges of the dough over the filling, then seal to form a ball again.
-Flatten each stuffed dough balls to form thick tortillas.
+Fold the edges of the dough over the filling, then seal and flatten each stuffed dough balls to form thick tortillas.

 Cook the Pupusas.
 Heat the vegetable oil in a pan to medium-high heat.
 Cook the pupusas 2-3 minutes per side, until they turn golden brown.
 Use a spatula to help them cook evenly.

-Serve warm with curtido (pickled cabbage slaw), fresh salsa, hot sauce.
+Serve warm with curtido (pickled cabbage slaw), fresh salsa roja, and hot sauce.

 Boom!
 Done!
 Your pupusas are ready to serve.
 Easy to make, aren't they?
 Which do you prefer?
 Bean filled?
 Cheese?
 Meats?
 Maybe a mix?
 I'd love to hear!